andrewevans0102/ms-starwars/README.md

 This project enables you to make one call to any of these endpoints, and then goes ahead and makes calls to the associated urls for you.

+> Note that currently all that is returned from calls to the associated urls is the `name` and `id` of the value returned

 The goal is to have all associated data in one call.
 Rather than having to walk through the API etc.

 ## routes